 The position of the fence is to be agreed following approval of the proposed site layout by the local planning authority.
 However, suggestions are given as to where the fence should be erected (Appendix IV).

 4.3 Replacement Planting

-No specific tree planting has been proposed, and none is required, as the site is well-screened.
+No specific tree planting has been proposed, and none is required as there will be no loss of tree cover.

 4.4 Conclusions

 The objective assessment above has resulted in the following: